 Yes, many individuals who actively engage in Hang Gliding or Paragliding will be able to qualify for a traditional term or whole life insurance policy.
 The only problem is that before most of your life insurance companies are willing to approve your life insurance application, they’ll want to learn more about your Hang Gliding activities.

-This way, they can gain a better understanding of what “kind” of risk you may pose to them should they decide to approve your application.
+This way, they can better understand what “kind” of risk you may pose to them should they decide to approve your application.

-Why do life insurance companies care if I like to go Hang Gliding or Paragliding?
+Why do life insurance companies care if I like to go to Hang Gliding or Paragliding?

-Pretty much any time someone chooses to engage in an activity that would be considered by most to be dangers, it’s fair to say that most life insurance companies are going to be a little “bit” interested in it particularly if the activity in question requires someone to leap off a cliff (or a very steep incline) to propel themselves through the air!
+Pretty much any time someone chooses to engage in an activity that would be considered dangerous by most, it’s fair to say that most life insurance companies are going to be a little “bit” interested in it, mainly if the activity in question requires someone to leap off a cliff (or a very steep incline) to propel themselves through the air!

-One of the most common arguments people who do like to participate in activities such as:
+You see, one of the most common arguments is that people who do like to participate in activities such as:

-Is that their “sport” or “hobby” isn’t actually all that dangerous.
+Is their “sport” or “hobby” not all that dangerous?